Public Health and Community Health Education Department (PH/HED/CHE)

 Methods and Strategies for Health Education

 The purpose of this course is to help participants develop skills and strategies in relation to facilitation, instruction, as well as the use of theoretical concepts to more effectively implement health education and health promotion programs.
-Course participants will gain an understanding of the various ways in which people learn and develop a variety of skills to create effective learning strategies.
-Participants will also comprehend the fundamentals of social marketing as well as health literacy and how these concepts should be used to create more effective health education and health promotion programs.
-Additionally, participants will learn how to use health behavior theories and models to create culturally appropriate health education materials.
+Course participants gain an understanding of the various ways in which people learn and develop a variety of skills to create effective learning strategies.
+Participants also comprehend the fundamentals of social marketing as well as health literacy and how these concepts should be used to create more effective health education and health promotion programs.
+Additionally, participants learn how to use health behavior theories and models to create culturally appropriate health education materials.
 Prerequisite: admission to the public health and community health education major.
 Offered Fall, Spring.

 CHE 370 Cr.3